gnss-sdr/geniuss-place/_sp-blocks/04-input-filter.md

 where $$ z_0[n] $$ is the complex zero of the filter and $$ k_a $$ is the pole contraction factor, ranging from $$ 0 $$ to $$ 1 $$.
 The pole contraction factor determines the bandwidth of the Notch filter, the closer to $$ 1 $$, the narrower the filter bandwidth.

-The implementation of this block provides the following interface:
+The implementation of this block, which is available starting from GNSS-SDR v0.0.10, provides the following interface:

 |----------
 |  **Parameter**  |  **Description** | **Required** |